Avinashgurugubelli/avi-tech-blogs/src/blogs/system-design/08-distributed-systems-troubles/01-troubles.md

 ```
 Diagram: Network partition causes two parts of a cluster to become isolated—each may believe they are still operating normally.

+Solution: Use consensus algorithms like Paxos or Raft to ensure that only one leader is elected, even in the presence of network partitions.

 ### 2. Unreliable Networks
 Key idea: Networks can be unreliable, leading to message loss, duplication, or reordering.
 This can cause inconsistencies in data and complicate communication between distributed components.

+Networks face variable delays due to:
+- Queueing: Packets wait in buffers at switches/OS.
+- TCP Retransmissions: Lost packets add latency.
+- Dynamic Bandwidth Sharing: Bursty traffic competes for resources.
+- Congestion Control: TCP adjusts rates based on perceived network conditions.
+- Network Partitioning: Physical or logical separation of nodes can lead to communication breakdowns.
 ```mermaid
 graph TD
     subgraph "Client Interaction"